UrbanAnalyst/docs/src/intro.md

 page](https://urbananalyst.city/maps), and across entire cities for the values shown in the ["Compare"](https://urbananalyst.city/compare) and ["Transform"](https://urbananalyst.city/transform) pages.
-Aggregations are always weighted by local population densities, to generate values representing equivalent values *per person* as experienced in each city.
+Aggregations are always weighted by local population densities, so that all UA values represent values *per person* as experienced in each city.

 Details are provided in the [*Data Sources*](./data.md) and [*Software and Algorithms*](./software.md) chapters.